hhvm/user-documentation/guides/hack/22-async/07-guidelines.md

 It might be tempting to just throw `async`, `await` and `Awaitable` on all your code and go on with your life.
 And while it is OK to have more `async` functions than not -- in fact, you should generally not be afraid to make a function `async` since there is no performance penalty for doing so -- there are some guidelines you should follow in order to make the most efficient use of `async`.

-## Be liberal, but careful, with async
+## Be Liberal, but Careful, with Async

 If you are struggling as to whether your code should be async or not, you can generally start with the answer //yes// and find a reason to say //no//.
 For example, a simple //hello world// program can be made async with no performance penalty.
 You will likely not get any gain, but you will not get any loss -- and it is setup for any future changes that may require async.